REDUCE CHILD MORTALITY

 - Between 1990 and 2015, the global under-five mortality rate has declined by more than half, dropping from 90 to 43 deaths per 1000 live births.

 - Between 1990 and 2015, the number of deaths in children under five worldwide declined from 12.7 million in 1990 to almost 6 million in 2015.

 - Children in rural areas are about 1.7 times more likely to die before their fifth birthday as those in urban areas.

-- Children of mothers with secondary or higher education are almost three times as likely to survive as children of moths with no education.
+- Children of mothers with secondary or higher education are almost three times as likely to survive as children of mothers with no education.